-In the fall of 2016, the Master of Dental Therapy Program has evolved into the new Bachelor of Dental Hygiene/Master of Dental Therapy dual degree program.
+In the fall of 2016, the Master of Dental Therapy program evolved into the new Bachelor of Dental Hygiene/Master of Dental Therapy dual degree program.
 We are now accepting applications for the fall 2018 dual degree class!

 Demand for Dual Licensure